ibm-cloud-docs/vmwaresolutions/netapp/np_viewinginstances.md

 ## Viewing the deployment history for NetApp ONTAP Select instances

-Under **Deployment History**, view the deployment history for the instance.
+Click **Deployment History** from the left navigation pane to view the deployment history for the instance.

 Table 4.
 NetApp ONTAP Select instance deployment history